secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 If they have been hired in Greenhouse and exported to BambooHR and Workday, the team will need to follow these steps:

 1. Unhire the candidate in Greenhouse if the req is still open by clicking the "unhire" button on the candidate's offer.
 If the req is closed, ask Enablement to unhire.
 1. Ask the Recruiter to reject them in Greenhouse; add reasons in notes, you may add the email that was sent by the candidate.
-Click ‘reject and don’t send email’.
+Click 'reject and don't send email'.
 1. Cancel any scheduled emails in Greenhouse.
 1. Tag the VP, People Operations in the `#people-group-confidential` Slack channel and ask to remove the profile from BambooHR and @ mention the People Connect team for visibility.
 Only a BambooHR owner (at GitLab this is the VP, People Operations) can remove the profile, this is why this step is so important.
 Note: This isn't a typo---BambooHR is still collecting profiles even though we have migrated to WorkDay.
 1. If they were hired via a PEO, inform the contact person at the PEO of this change immediately, ideally before onboarding starts.
 If they are in a country that uses outside payroll, we will need to inform the payroll company as well.